asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ### Experiment with Switching Intervals

-For the teams I've worked with I've found that a seven minute switching interval is optimal in a mob session with six to eight people.
+For the teams I've worked with we've found that a seven minute switching interval is optimal in a mob session with six to eight people.
 This can be modified in mobster to tune both the driving and break duration.
 I recommend adjusting the time based on what works best for your circumstances.
-However, **I would challenge you to keep the switching interval small and to experiment with making it increasingly smaller.**
+However, **I would challenge you to keep the switching interval small and to experiment with smaller switching intervals.**

 ### Disciplined Break Taking